-Kamal Rails Series Part 3: Enable HTTPS and SSL Certificate
+Kamal Rails on Hetzner Series Part 3: Enable HTTPS and SSL Certificate

-This is Part 3 of my Kamal Rails Series.
-So far, we’ve deployed a Rails application and accessed the application using the HTTP protocol.
-However, in production, we rarely do this and always deploy our application using HTTPS recommended secure way with an SSL certificate.
-This article is to add HTTPS and SSL configuration to our already deployed Rails application using Kamal.
+This is Part 3 of the Kamal Rails series.
+So far, we’ve deployed a Rails application and accessed it using HTTP.
+In production, we always use HTTPS with an SSL certificate for security.
+This article shows how to add HTTPS and SSL configuration to your deployed Rails application using Kamal.

-Bought a domain on any domain provider like Namecheap or GoDaddy
+• A domain purchased from a provider like Namecheap or GoDaddy

 Step 1: Add traefik configuration to deploy.yml